imagekit-developer/imagekit-java/README.md

 **6. Add tags**

-Accepts the file IDs and tags and add tags as per the [API documentation here](https://docs.imagekit.io/api-reference/media-api/add-tags-bulk)
+Accepts an object of class `TagsRequest` specifying the parameters to be used to list and search files.
+All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/add-tags-bulk) can be passed via their setter functions to get the results.

 ```java
 List<String> fileIds = new ArrayList<>();